promptfoo/promptfoo/site/docs/red-team/rag.md

 sidebar_position: 10000
 ---

-# Red Teaming Guide for RAG Applications

-## Introduction
+# How to red team RAG applications

 Retrieval-Augmented Generation (RAG) is an increasingly popular LLM-based architecture for knowledge-based AI products.
 This guide focuses on application-layer attacks that developers deploying RAGs should consider.